onozaty/redmine_issue_assign_notice/README.md

 ![Screenshot of project setting](screenshots/project_setting.png)

 ### Mention to assignee?
-(If is set by others)
+(Except when you assign yourself)

 If you check "Mention to assignee?
-(If is set by others)", you can include mention for the user who was assigned to the message.
+(Except when you assign yourself)", you can include mention for the user who was assigned to the message.
 However, the one set by the assignee themselves will not be notified.

 ![Screenshot of slack message](screenshots/slack_mention.png)